 Our group aims at devising and developing innovative approaches to multilingual Natural Language Understanding.
-We pursue a vision aimed at integrating explicit, symbolic knowledge with deep learning.
+We pursue a vision focused on integrating explicit, symbolic knowledge with deep learning.

-The group's work is funded by several sources of funding, including ERC grants, other EU and national projects, and the Babelscape Sapienza spin-off.
+The group's work is financed by several sources of funding, including ERC grants, other EU and national projects, and the Babelscape Sapienza spin-off.

 VerbAtlas is now out!

 We are proud to announce that VerbAtlas 1.0 (verbatlas.org) is finally available for download.